Haaffiiizzz/Haaffiiizzz/README.md

 Hi.
-I am Abdulhafiz, Hafiz for short, a Computer Science student at the University of Alberta.
+I am Abdulhafiz, a Computer Science student at the University of Alberta.
 I have knowledge of Python and have experience with APIs, Databases and Web Scraping.
 I am currently learning Golang.
 I have worked with SQL(PostgreSQL, SQLAlchemy), Database migration (Alembic) and hosting platforms like Heroku and Ubuntu.
 I have built an API hosted on Heroku and I am currently working on a webscraping project using both